nyu-pl-fa22/class05/README.md

 imperative languages.

 One of the most important and interesting features of functional programming languages is that functions are *first-class* values.
-The means that programs can create new functions at run-time.
+This means that programs can create new functions at run-time.
 This can be leveraged to build powerful *higher-order* functions: a higher-order function either takes a function as an argument or returns a function